SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   4. It checks whether a submission for this round was already made to avoid double submissions to save transaction fees.
   5. Check if the middleware is waiting for a price submission confirmation using checkIfInSubmission()
   5. If a submission is not yet made and it is not waiting for a submission confirmation, it will loop for a maximum of SUBMIT_RETRIES and it will do the following:
-    a.
-Queries the latest round
+      1. Queries the latest round
-    b.
-Confirms whether the round we are submitting to is actually the latest round and that we have not sent a submission for this round yet
+      2. Confirms whether the round we are submitting to is actually the latest round and that we have not sent a submission for this round yet
-    c.
-If the above condition is satisfied, the offer is pushed on chain
+      3. If the above condition is satisfied, the offer is pushed on chain
-    d.
-It will delay for SEND_CHECK_INTERVAL.
+      4. It will delay for SEND_CHECK_INTERVAL.
 This is done to ensure that the price is not still in the mempool and that two blocks (13 seconds in this case) have passed just in case.
-    e.
-Check whether the submission was successful.
+      5. Check whether the submission was successful.
 If the submission was not successful after 2 blocks, the loop continues for next try.
-    f.
-Once the loop finishes and all the tries were done, true or false will be returned indicating whether the price was successfully pushed or not
+      6. Once the loop finishes and all the tries were done, true or false will be returned indicating whether the price was successfully pushed or not

 <div id='chainlinkjs'></div>